-As of the date the consolidated financial statements were authorized for issue, the Group is continuously assessing the possible impact that the application of other standards and interpretations will have on the Group's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+As of the date the consolidated financial statements were authorized for issue, the Group is continuously assessing the possible impact of the application of the aforementioned standards and interpretations on the Group's financial position and financial performance and will disclose the relevant impact when the assessment is completed.

-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION